rakvat/black_colorful_pages2/README.md

 # Source code for Schwarz-Bunte-Seiten-Berlin

-This is the source code of https://schwarz-bunte-seiten-berlin.org
+This is the source code of https://schwarz-bunte-seiten-berlin.org.

-While some texts in .html files are Berlin specific, it can easily but adapted for other cities or regions.
+A super simple flask app using mysql.

 ## Requirements